 AWS helps customers deliver a consistent experience to support applications with low latency or local data processing requirements wherever they are deployed.

 AWS Wavelength is designed to deliver ultra-low latency applications to 5G devices by extending AWS infrastructure, services, APIs, and tools to 5G networks.
-Wavelength embeds storage and compute inside telco providers’ 5G networks to help developers build new applications for 5G end-users requiring single-digit millisecond latency, such as IoT devices, game streaming, autonomous vehicles, and live media production.
+Wavelength embeds storage and compute inside telco providers’ 5G networks to help developers build new applications for 5G end-users requiring ultra-low-latency, such as IoT devices, game streaming, autonomous vehicles, and live media production.

 AWS Outposts is designed for workloads that must remain on-premises due to latency requirements, but where customers want that on-prem workload to run seamlessly with their AWS workloads.
 AWS Outposts are fully managed and configurable compute and storage racks built with AWS-designed hardware, which allows customers to run compute and storage on-premises while seamlessly connecting to AWS’s broad array of cloud services.

 Emerging interactive applications like game streaming, live video and event streaming, and machine learning (ML) video inference.
 These workloads require compute and storage close to the edge to ensure ultra-low latency for end-users and devices connecting through mobile networks.
 In addition, use cases like industrial automation, smart cities, IoT, and autonomous vehicles require data processing and retrieval to occur close to the edge to deliver on the application performance requirements.
 These use cases can all benefit from AWS Wavelength and Wavelength Zones.

 How do I get started with AWS Wavelength?